Museo Vostell Malpartida

 The Museo Vostell Malpartida in the Spanish village Malpartida de Cáceres west of the provincial capital Cáceres in the Autonomous Community of Extremadura is dedicated to the work of the German painter, sculptor, Fluxus and Happening artist Wolf Vostell.
-The museum is under the artistic direction of Mercedes Vostell and under the general direction of José Antonio Agúndez García.
+The museum is under the artistic direction of Levin Vostell and under the general direction of José Antonio Agúndez García.
 The Museo Vostell Malpartida was founded by Wolf Vostell and Mercedes Vostell in 1976.

 History

 In 1976 Wolf Vostell created a sculpture in Los Barruecos with his automobile, a black Opel Admiral from 1970 with which he had travelled with his family through Extremadura.
 The title of the sculpture is VOAEX (Journey in the Upper Extremadura) and in 1978 he created the sculpture The dead who is thirsty (El Muerto que tiene Sed).
 30 October 1976 was the inauguration of the VOAEX sculpture and the foundation of the Museo Vostell Malpartida.

 The floor space of the museum is about 14.000 m².
 The washhouse was operated in the 18th and 19th centuries; it is an interesting trade in which the wool was washed by the animals of the migratory herds with water from the pond Barruecos de Abajo of Extremadura.
 The house consists of several rooms in which different activities were carried out: Shearing sheep and weighing.

 Since 1988 the german Goethe-Institut is collaborating with the museum.
 The collaboration started when Manuel Heredia (former Head of Technology of the Goethe-Institut Madrid) supported Wolf Vostell in the 1980s in finding the 20 motorcycles of the brand Sanglas for Salvador Dalí's sculpture The end of the Parzival (El fin de Parzival).
 Since then the Goethe-Institut is part of selected exhibitions, concerts and book releases.

 In 1994 the government of Extremadura took over the complete renovation of the buildings.
-After Vostell's death in 1998, Mercedes Vostell became the artistic director of the museum.
+After Vostell's death in 1998, Mercedes Vostell became the artistic director of the museum until her death in 2023.
 In 2005 the state government acquired the Vostell-archive for the museum.
 The Vostell-archive became an integral part of the Museo Vostell Malpartida.
 It serves art historians, journalists, students and all other people interested in art as a source of information.

 The Museo Vostell Malpartida had 47,376 visitors in 2016 and was number 10 of 30 must-see museums in Spain, according to the National Geographic Society in Spain 2017.
 The Museo Vostell Malpartida was awarded the Gold Medal of Merit in the Fine Arts in 2018 by the Spanish Government.